Good Samaritan Stops Sexual Assault Of A Child In Parking Lot After Hearing Screams From Minivan, Prosecutors Say

 “This individual allegedly subjected a child to months of sexual abuse,” District Attorney Timothy Sini said.
 “Thanks to the bravery of the victim, the heroic act of the good Samaritan who intervened, and the swift actions of the Riverhead Town Police Department, this alleged predator was apprehended.
 My office will do everything in our power to hold him accountable for these heinous acts.”

 Carabantes Pineda was arraigned on multiple child sexual assault charges and is being held without bail.
-He’s due back in court April 13.MORE NEWS: MLB Postpones Mets-Nationals Series Due To COVID Concerns
+He’s due back in court April 13.MORE NEWS: CBS2 Weather Headlines: A Cold Start; Breezy, Mid 50s By Saturday PM; Sprinkles, Flakes Possible Sunday AM

 If convicted of the most serious charge he faces a maximum sentence of 25 years to life in prison.